adus-hash/Pets-Brawl-game/README.md

 # Pets Brawl game

-Simple game written in pygame.Purpose of the game is to fight with yours pets against monsters, improve them, take care of them and buy new ones.
+Simple game written in pygame.
+Purpose of the game is to fight with yours pets against monsters, improve them, take care of them, buy new ones and complete achievements.

 Game can be divided into these parts: